semarie/sysclean/README.md

 **sysclean**
 is a
 perl(1)
-script designed to help remove obsolete files between OpenBSD upgrades.
+script designed to help remove obsolete files, users and groups, between OpenBSD upgrades.

 **sysclean**
-compares a reference root directory against the currently installed files, taking files from both the base system and packages into account.
+compares a reference installation against the currently installed elements, taking files from both the base system and packages into account.

 **sysclean**
-does not remove any files on the system.
+is a read-only tool.
-It only reports obsolete filenames or packages using out-of-date libraries.
+It does not remove anything on the system.

 By default,
 **sysclean**
-lists obsolete filenames on the system.
+lists obsolete filenames, users and groups on the system.
 It excludes any used dynamic libraries.
 It will report base libraries with versions newer than what's expected.